 Constantine the Great considered that Roman Empire needed major reforms.
 Therefore, he allowed Christians to practice their religions freely within the Roman Empire with the agreement called Edict of Milan in 315.
 Soon afterwards, he convened the First Council of Nicaea and established Christian doctrines.
 He also left Rome, embodiment of pagan religion, and moved the capital to Constantinople, called as “New Rome”.

-The rise of Byzantine Empire reached its peak under Justinian I period.
+The rise of Byzantine Empire reached its peak under Justinian the Great.
 However, Empire, as already exceeding its potential borders, started to decline right after Emperor Justinian.
-Even though period of decline started in 6th century was prevented by Emperor Heraclius temporarily, attempts to save the empire from declining were insufficient.
+Even though period of decline started in 6th century was stopped by Emperor Heraclius temporarily, attempts to save the empire from declining were insufficient.

 The existence of icons (mosaics, murals etc.) was always at issue in Byzantine Empire.
 While some devotes thought that icons were credendum, others argued that icons led to idolatry.
 After Leo III commanded that icons were to be destroyed; Iconoclasm became a government policy.

-Tough it seems pretty wild; Iconoclast movement had its own reasons.
+Tough it seems pretty wild; Byzantine Iconoclasm had its own reasons.
 The first reason was the continuous losses on the battlefield.
 Emperors thought that God turned away from them and favored Muslims over them.
-According to some historians, Islam religion in which depiction was strictly forbidden was an inspiration for them.
+According to some historians, Islamic religion in which depiction was strictly forbidden was an inspiration for the Iconoclasts.

-Iconoclast movement began between 726-787 at first while the second Iconoclast period took place between 814-843.
 Iconoclasm caused a huge deal of destruction of culture and art and the restoration period started with Macedonian Dynasty.
-The mosaic of The Virgin Mary and Jesus (depicted as a child) on top of the altar of Hagia Sophia Museum is one of the first depictions portrayed to celebrate the end of the Iconoclast movement.
+The mosaic of The Virgin Mary and Jesus (depicted as a child) on top of the altar of Hagia Sophia is one of the first depictions portrayed to celebrate the end of the Iconoclast movement.